Fantozzi (film): Tennis match

 Eighth episode.
 Fantozzi (trying to lose weight by doing sport) and Filini enjoy a tennis match, at 6 AM in a freeze and foggy day: every other time slot is reserved to high-class persons in a crescendo of nobility.
 The match ends disastrously, with Fantozzi knocking himself out and Filini fainting after breaking the net.

 The Japanese restaurant

 Ninth episode.
 Fantozzi buys a clothe capable of mailing him look slimmer and younger, and invites Miss Silvani to a Japanese cuisine restaurant where, due to a misunderstanding with a waiter (the restaurant's staff only speak strict Japanese), Miss Silvani's Pekingese dog Pierugo is cooked and served as a dish.
 Japanese culinary uses are badly shown and received from both two: rice instead of bread, a primitive sashimi fished at the moment from restaurant's aquarium and two tough samurai guards punishing clients for every mistake they make.
 The dinner ends as Miss Silvani both discovers that Fantozzi has not really got slimmer and sees Pierugo being served.
-Fantozzi suffers what seems to be a sort of nervous breakdown, trying to commit suicide first by harakiri and then by drowning in the acquarium, but fails.
+Fantozzi suffers what seems to be a sort of nervous breakdown, trying to commit suicide first by harakiri and then by drowning in the aquarium, but fails.